Macron tests positive for COVID-19, European leaders rush for tests

 Political party chiefs from France’s lower house of parliament, the National Assembly, were also in isolation as they had a lunch with Macron earlier this week.

-Finance Minister Bruno Le Maire had been the highest profile politician in France to get the virus until now.
-He said after recovering that it had been a particularly tough ordeal.

-Reporting by Dominique Vidalon; Writing by John Irish; Editing by Alex Richardson, Jon Boyle, Alexandra Hudson and Mike Collett-White
+Reporting by Dominique Vidalon; Writing by John Irish and Richard Lough; Editing by Mark Heinrich and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.